zeckem19/cursor-jupyter-hub/CONTRIBUTING.md

     * Verify Jupyter Hub is running and listening at `http://localhost:8000`
 * Run the script `npm run esbuild-node-watch`
 * Run the script `npm run test-compile-watch`
-* From within VS Code run the launch option `Tests`
+* From within your editor run the launch option `Tests`

 ### Running Web Tests